 Did you know that by 2021, the estimated global cost of cybercrime is predicted to be $6 trillion?
 Financial loss from downed websites or data breaches can harm corporations and small businesses, alike.
 So, how can you block hackers and content scrapers without breaking the bank?
 This step-by-step WordPress security guide shows you how.

 In this blog, you’ll see how to set up the SecuPress WordPress security plugin to:

 - Protect e-commerce transactions

-- Stop content scrapers from duplicating your site
+- Stop scrapers from duplicating content

 - Block spammers